MeoMix/StreamusChromeExtension/README.md

 <h2>Libraries</h2>

-Streamus uses a fair number of third-party libraries.
+Streamus uses a fair number of third-party JavaScript libraries.
 Introduction of additional libraries for off-the-shelf functionality is discouraged.
 Non-core libraries may be removed in the near future and additional functionality should not be implemented with them.

 <h3>Core</h3>
 * [jQuery](http://jquery.com/)